Ekrekr/ldr/README.md

 [![GitHub Pull Requests](https://img.shields.io/github/issues-pr/ekrekr/ldr.svg)](https://github.com/ekrekr/ldr/pulls)
 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

 LDR stands for **Latent Dimensionality Reduction**.
-It is a generic method for interpreting models.
+It is a generic method for interpreting models and making accurate predictions when features are missing.
 It is deployed [here](https://pypi.org/project/ldr/) as a python module.

 ## About

 The purpose of LDR is to solve a common data science problem.
 Often models that have a higher predictive accuracy are more complex.
 These complex models are sensibly referred to as **black box models**.
 This is frustrating for many data scientists, as they end up with a model that performs well, but **can't explain why**.
 Inability to explain the model frequently causes the model to **fail in critical situations**, that are difficult to test for.
+Also, black box models typically require all features to be present to make a prediction.
+LDR provides a solution to both of these problems.

 ## Getting Started